Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Seahawks stats and trends

-- So far this season, the Seahawks have been installed as underdogs by a 1.5-point margin or more five times and are 3-2 ATS in those contests.
+- This season, the Seahawks have an ATS record of 3-2 in their five games as an underdog of 1 point or more.

-- Seattle's games this year have gone over the total in only two out of 10 opportunities (20%).
+- Seattle's games this season have gone over the total in only two out of 10 opportunities (20%).

-- When Seattle records more than 26.7 points, it is 3-1 against the spread and 3-1 overall.
+- When Seattle puts up more than 26.7 points, it is 3-1 against the spread and 3-1 overall.

-- Seattle is 1-2 against the spread and 1-2 overall when the team piles up over 368.5 yards.
+- In games that Seattle amasses more than 368.5 yards, the team is 1-2 against the spread and 1-2 overall.

 - This season the Seahawks have six turnovers, five fewer than the Football Team have takeaways (11).